EHB-MCT/dev4-course-project-bilal-jojo-dev/README.md

 ## Medialab Loan Application
 Medialab loan application lets user reserve an item from the medialab.
 Users create an account and are directed to a page compiling all items.

 Admins can also log on and add new items and copies of said items.
 They can also view all users and loans.
-Admins are also
 ## Authors

 - [Joachim Hamraoui](https://github.com/JoachimHamraoui)